 10. What am I going to need to do to make sure that I am not the reason this doesn’t work?

-When you hire an eCommerce SEO expert, you have a role to play as well.
+When you hire a B2B eCommerce SEO expert, you have a role to play as well.
 Being aware and prepared for that role is what holds this whole relationship together.

 The number one reason most campaigns fail is not that the SEO agency does not have talent, but instead because they were not able to work with the account to correctly implement all of the changes.